 If creating an article APA citation seems confusing, fear not!
-We’ve included tons of examples and source types towards the bottom of this guide.
+We’ve included tons of examples and source types at the bottom of this guide.
 Scroll down to the second half of this page to locate the source type you’re attempting to cite.

 If you need more information than what’s included in the examples at the bottom of the page, we have thorough explanations in the next section of this guide.
 Citing can be confusing and there are many rules to follow.
 So, sit back, keep reading, and let’s ride the APA article citation wave.

-What is an Article?
+What Is an Article?

 - Newspaper columns